MagnusThome/RejsaCAN-ESP32/Tips to setup IDE and get started/README.md

 https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md

+I've made some examples that you can use in the Arduino IDE with just the libraries that come with the board installation if you don't want to use Visual Code Studio:

+https://github.com/MagnusThome/RejsaCAN-ESP32/tree/main/examples (use the ESP32-S3 examples)

-But if you want to use the Arduino IDE this library is now supposed to support the S3
+But if you want to use the Arduino IDE and a known Arduino library this one is now supposed to support the S3

 https://github.com/collin80/esp32_can